SonicoXD/jpopsuki/README.md

 # jpopsuki
-A CSS stylesheet for Jpopsuki.
+Buildng a custom CSS stylesheet for Jpopsuki.